-Toilet Articles We offer Kirk's Juvenile soap 10c cake.
+Toilet Articles.
+We offer Kirk's Juvenile soap 10c cake.
 Fear's unscented soap 10e.
 Pear's scented 15c.
 Mennen's Talcum Powder 10c.
 Dr. Graves' Tooth Powder 19c.
 We carry a full line of Hudnut's Perfumes and Toilet Articles.
-Hair Brushes and Clothes Brushes loc and up.
+Hair Brushes and Clothes Brushes 10c and up.
 A 20 oz. roll of extra quality Toilet Paper, 2,000 sheets to roll, 10c, 3 for 25 cents.

-Corsets We carry R. & G. Corsets in the different styles and lengths, and Ferris Waiststhe two best lines in their kinds made.
+Gorsets in the different styles and lengths, and Ferris Waists the two best lines in their kinds made.